OpenCL-Andrew/.NETCracker/README.md

 This repository holds the code for the paper: 'Acceleration Attacks on PBKDF2', which was presented at The USENIX Symposium on Computer Security, in Austin, Texas on the 8th August 2016.

-The paper is part of the symposiums 10th Workshop On Offensive Technologies (WOOT) and is available here: https://www.usenix.org/system/files/conference/woot16/woot16-paper-ruddick.pdf
+The paper is part of the 25th USENIX Security Symposium's 10th Workshop On Offensive Technologies (WOOT) and is available here: https://www.usenix.org/system/files/conference/woot16/woot16-paper-ruddick.pdf

 The presentation we gave is available here: